Simple and Advanced Non-Farm Payroll Forex Strategies (NFP)

 Figure 7.
 EURUSD NFP Forex Strategy with Trend Reversal – 1-Minute Chart

 I typically only day trade for up to 2 hours, but sometimes I may need to hold one of these trades a bit longer.
 The power of the strategy is in the reward:risk ratio.
 If we let the price hit our stop loss or target we are usually winning 2 to 3 times as much as we would lose, and once we get good at this strategy we should be able to win more than 50% or our trades, and eventually more than 60%.
-Therefore, it is often best to just take the simple approach and let the price hit the stop loss or target once in a trade.
-Don’t try to interfere too much, unless you have a reliable trailing stop loss method.
+Therefore, it is often best to let the price hit the stop loss or target once in a trade.
+Don’t try to interfere too much unless you have a reliable trailing stop loss method.

 For more on reversal strategies, see The Strong Trend Reversal Trading Strategy.

 You’ll have much more success if you think about what the strategy is trying to accomplish, instead of trying to blindly follow rules.
-With the simple strategy we are watching for the big move and then letting volatility subside (the inside bar).
+With the simple strategy, we are watching for the big move and then letting volatility subside (the inside bar).
 We are then waiting until the price moves above the high or low of that inside bar, anticipating that volatility and the trend could expand in that direction.
-We won’t be right all the time, but since our profit potential is greater than our risk we don’t have to be right all the time.
+We won’t be right all the time, but since our profit potential is greater than our risk we don’t have to be.

-With the advanced strategy we need to be more in tune with what the market is telling us.
-Basically, we are viewing the initial move or a reversal as our trend direction.
+With the advanced strategy, we need to be more in tune with what the market is telling us.
+We are viewing the initial move or a reversal as our trend direction.
 We wait for a pullback and then take a trade when price starts moving in the trending direction again.
 Our trade trigger could be a consolidation breakout or a small trendline or pattern break.